 Clogged arteries are most often caused due to the buildup of cholesterol-rich fatty deposits in arteries, called plaque.
 This waxy substance sticks to arterial walls, making them harder and more narrow, a condition known as atherosclerosis.

 Atherosclerosis can then lead to many complications, including peripheral artery disease, or PAD.
 This condition is characterized by plaque that has accumulated in the arteries and narrowed the inner passageway.
 With less room to move throughout the vascular system, blood flow to the limbs—particularly the lower extremities—becomes impeded.

-At USA Vascular Centers, our board-certified vascular doctors are renowned for their expertise in diagnosing and treating PAD.
+At USA Vascular Centers, our trusted vascular doctors are renowned for their expertise in diagnosing and treating PAD.
 If you’re concerned that you may have symptoms of clogged arteries, we encourage you to talk to one of our caring physicians.
 We offer leading PAD diagnosis tests and treatments to help take care of a PAD diagnosis so that you can get back to doing what you love.